manel1874/QSHY/README.md

 #### Only quantum

-**Note:** in case you already installed "Only classical", there will be a concflict with the directories name `libscapi` and `MPC-Benchmark`.
-Solution: change temporarily the name of the `libscapi` and `MPC-Benchmark` during the quanutm installation phase.
+**Note:** in case you already installed "Only classical", there will be a concflict with the directories named `libscapi` and `MPC-Benchmark`.
+Solution: change temporarily the name of the `libscapi` and `MPC-Benchmark` during the quantum installation phase.

 Install qlibscapi
 ```